eeverman/andhow/README.md

 Walking through the example:
 ### Section 1 : Declaring AndHow Properties
 Properties must be `final static`, but may be `private` or any other scope.
-'builder' methods simplify adding validation, description, defaults and other metadata.
+`builder` methods simplify adding validation, description, defaults and other metadata.
 Properties are strongly typed, so default values and validation are specific to the type, for instance, `StrProp` has regex validation rules for `String`s